 - A paper “in preparation” or “submitted” will not be considered; however, a paper “in press” for which page proofs are available will be considered.

 Please also review general criteria that apply to all Royal Society Te Apārangi medals and awards.

 Nominations for the Royal Society Te Apārangi Early Career Award for Social Sciences may be made by any person, other than the nominee.
 The Royal Society of New Zealand’s Academy Executive Committee reserves the right to decline any nomination.

 Nominations must be loaded onto the Medals and Awards web portal.
 Please email the Academy (firstname.lastname@example.org) if you wish to submit a new nomination and you will be provided with a URL to access the web portal.

 Nominations are to include one set of the following:

-Two references (to be arranged by the nominator).
-Please note, at least one of the required references must be from outside the nominee’s institution.
+- Two references (to be arranged by the nominator), at least one from outside the nominee’s institution.

 - Electronic copy of the single piece of work for which the award should be judged.
 This may be a single book, article, chapter or other paper, another form of scholarly output; or evidence clearly demonstrating impact.
 If a nominated piece of work is co-authored or multi-authored, please clearly identify the contribution of the candidate and the contributions of other authors.

 - Electronic copy of the letter from the Organisation conferring their highest research qualification, stating the nominee has met the requirements for the degree.